JulianStone5/SoftSysFantasyOwl/reports/report.md

 pivot from two client/one server to one client/one server

 - time and overscoped, not necessary given scope, only need two users, etc

+In the very beginning, wanted to create the battleship game with a server always running.
+The players would then connect to the server.
+However, we scrapped this idea due to several reasons.
+First, it was very difficult to do and we did not have the time to complete it.
+Second, it was an unnecessary measure since there are only two players involved.
+As such, we made the design decision that we wanted a player to host the server.
+So, the second player only needs to connect to the first player directly instead of using the roundabout way.
+In this way, the calculation will all be done on the first player's computer instead of a third party.

+We also had several other ideas as we didn't really know how far we wanted to go with this project.
+So, we made three main waypoints for the project.
+The first is to have the game work on one person's computer.
+Then, we would want our game to work over the network.
+Lastly, we would like to have an A.I. that the player can play against.
+Our progress ended at the second waypoint because of time constraints.

 ## Code Implementation